 Dangers of Buying Health Products Online

-There are also additional risks when buying medicinal drugs from overseas.
+There are additional risks when buying medicinal drugs from overseas.
 Do note that while the drug may be approved for sale in its country of origin, it might not be approved for use locally.
 Your package may also be detained by the immigration authorities when it arrives in Singapore.

 Be a Smart Consumer!